 If you would like to discuss your prostate cancer symptoms or diagnosis with a specialist in our Urologic Oncology Program, please contact us at 1-888-663-3488 or complete our new patient registration form online to request an appointment.
-As Florida’s top cancer hospital, Moffitt has disrupted the traditional patient care model, and we will connect you with an expert within one day.
+As Florida’s top cancer hospital, Moffitt has disrupted the traditional patient care model, and we will connect you with an expert as soon as possible.
 By providing rapid care, we will ensure that you can begin your treatment as soon as possible.

 American Cancer Society – Key Statistics for Prostate Cancer